Quinoa with Black-Eyed Peas and Tomatoes

 Add the tomatoes, black-eyed peas, and thyme.
 Bring to a simmer over medium heat, then stir in the cooked quinoa.
 Cook over low heat for 5 minutes, stirring occasionally.

 Season with red pepper flakes, salt, pepper, and optional liquid smoke or mesquite.
 Stir in some basil, and add an extra sprinkling over the top.
-Serve straight from the pan.
+Transfer to a serving container, or serve straight from the pan.

 - See more of VegKitchen’s quinoa recipes.